-The latest statistics from the IRS show that of all the e-filed individual tax returns for a recent tax year, 59% were done by tax professionals and 41% were self-prepared.
+Reports from the IRS show that of all the e-filed individual tax returns for a recent tax year, 59% were done by tax professionals and 41% were self-prepared.
 That 59% number is still surprisingly high to me, but today we focus on the 41% self-prepared returns.

-When you are part of the 41% who do your own taxes, software makes it a lot easier than doing it directly on forms.
-Some software such as FreeTaxUSA are purely online.
-Others such as TurboTax and H&R Block offer both an online service and software for download or on a CD, which you install on your own computer.
-Most people choose to use the online service.
-TurboTax reported 80% of the returns it handled came from its online products.
-When you have a choice between buying the software you install on your computer and paying to use the service online, you are better off with buying the software download/CD.
+When you’re part of the 41% who do your own taxes, using software makes it a lot easier than doing it directly on the forms.
+Some software products such as FreeTaxUSA are purely online.
+Others such as TurboTax and H&R Block offer both an online service and software for download, which you install on your computer.

 Prices